Looking for a whipper snipper to keep your edges trim? These are our top recommendations.

 - Kilowatts: Another measurement of power, kilowatts measures engine output

-- Sump: A small hollow where the fuel is deposited within four-stroke engines.
-If a whipper snipper has a sump, it cannot be turned upside down otherwise the fuel will leak into the machine.
+- Sump: This where the fuel is deposited in four-stroke engines.
+If a whipper snipper has a sump, it can’t be turned upside down as fuel will leak into the machine.

 Two-stroke: In a standard two-stroke engine, the components are comprised of the intake and the exhaust.
 This means that within the cylinder, the pistons complete two strokes (one up and one down) to complete the power cycle.
 The first stroke is the compression stroke and the second is the exhaust stroke.
 As the oil and fuel are mixed, there is no need for an oil sump.
 This means you can turn the whipper snipper upside down without fear of leakage.